depeperwinkel

 The Arabs kept the location of the find a closely guarded secret, and saw the price skyrocket.

-The British succeeded in breaking the monopoly of the Dutch state at the beginning of the nineteenth century.
-The VOC had been nationalized shortly before, in 1796.
-The British presence was short-lived, because the Dutch quickly regained control of Banda.
-In that short period of time, the British secured the planting stock and introduced cultivation in Grenada, Pendang, Ceylon, India and Zanzibar.
+At the beginning of the nineteenth century, the British succeeded in breaking the Dutch state's monopoly.
+The Dutch East India Company (VOC) had been nationalized shortly before, in 1796.
+The British presence was short-lived, as the Dutch quickly regained control of Banda.
+In that short time, the British secured the planting stock and introduced cultivation in Grenada, Pendang, Ceylon, India, and Zanzibar.

-Zanzibar was not the first island off the East African coast where nutmeg was grown.
-In the seventeenth century, the French botanist Jean Poivre succeeded in obtaining fertile seed under the VOC monopoly and planting it on the Île de France, as Mauritius was then called.
+Zanzibar wasn't the first island off the East African coast to cultivate nutmeg.
+As early as the seventeenth century, the French botanist Jean Poivre succeeded in obtaining fertile seed under the Dutch East India Company (VOC) monopoly and planting it on the Île de France, as Mauritius was then known.

 Features: